keithalewis/math/um1.md

 This note provides a replacement for the Black, Scholes[@BlaSch1973] and Merton[@Mer1973] theory of option valuation.
-Scholes and Merton won a Nobel Prize in Economics for showing how value a derivative instrument using dynamic hedging: the value of an option is the cost of setting up the initial hedge.
+Scholes and Merton won a Nobel Prize in Economics for showing how to value a derivative instrument using dynamic hedging: the value of an option is the cost of setting up the initial hedge.
-Their assumptions of continuous time trading and stock prices are not realistic and lead to paradoxical results[^1].
+The Achille's heel of their model is the assumption of continuous time trading and leads to untenable results[^1].
-They are a mathematical artifact of the theory of Ito processes and duped many people in the academic world into believing complete markets and perfect hedges exist.
-Every trader knows their theory does not correspond to reality after a week on the job.
+Continuous time trading is a mathematical artifact of the theory of Ito processes and duped many academics into believing complete markets and perfect hedges exist.
+Every trader and risk manager knows this does not correspond to reality after a few days on the job.

 The Unified Model is an extension of Stephen Ross'[@Ros1978] "A Simple Approach to the Valuation of Risky Streams".
 According to Ross